RavenousLegs

 Kavaratti Island, Lakshadweep

-I then started hunting for Dive shops.
-The dive master took me to a dive spot just at the reef, at the depth of 12m.
-It was my deepest dive in Lakshadweep and I saw a clear demarcation between the lagoon and the deep blue sea.
-I waited there for quite a few seconds to absorb such a wonderful feeling.
-It felt like I was daydreaming.
+Next, I went on a dive adventure!
+The dive master showed me a dive spot right at the reef, at a depth of 12 meters.
+It was my deepest dive in Lakshadweep, and I saw a clear line between the lagoon and the deep blue sea.
+I just stood there for a while, feeling so happy and peaceful.
+It was like I was in a dream!

 Scuba Diving in Kavaratti Island, Lakshadweep